iigmir/fanbox-fetch/README.md

 ### Cookies

-To protect cross-domain abuse, modern web browsers implements [`HttpOnly`](https://owasp.org/www-community/HttpOnly) cookie, that can only retrieve when a they request to HTTP server and NOT accessiable by JavaScript.
+To protect cross-domain abuse, modern web browsers implements [`HttpOnly`](https://owasp.org/www-community/HttpOnly) cookie, that can only retrieve when they request to HTTP server and NOT accessiable by JavaScript.

-Therefore, cookies cannot be retrived from `document.cookie` directly and needs to retrieve manually instead.
-You can retrieve it from the Network tag of their XHR requests (post.info in petucilar), as images below.
+Therefore, cookies cannot be retrieved from `document.cookie` directly and need to be retrieved manually instead.
+You can retrieve it from the Network tag of their XHR requests (post.info in particular), as the images below.

 ![Image 1 in bulk mode](scr1.png)
 ![Image 2 in key-value mode](scr1.png)